-The Measures are not clinical guidelines, do not establish a standard of medical care, and have not been tested for all potential applications.
+The Measure is not a clinical guideline, does not establish a standard of medical care, and has not been tested for all potential applications.

-The Measures, while copyrighted, can be reproduced and distributed, without modification, for noncommercial purposes, e.g. use by health care providers in connection with their practices.
-Commercial use is defined as the sale, license, or distribution of the Measures for commercial gain, or incorporation of the Measures into a product or service that is sold, licensed or distributed for commercial gain.
+The Measure, while copyrighted, can be reproduced and distributed, without modification, for noncommercial purposes, e.g., use by health care providers in connection with their practices.
+Commercial use is defined as the sale, license, or distribution of the Measure for commercial gain, or incorporation of the Measure into a product or service that is sold, licensed or distributed for commercial gain.

-Commercial uses of the Measures require a license agreement between the user and the PCPI® Foundation (PCPI®); or the American Academy of Otolaryngology - Head and Neck Surgery Foundation (AAO-HNS Foundation).
-Neither AAO-HNS, nor AAO-HNS Foundation, nor the American Medical Association (AMA), nor the AMA-convened Physician Consortium for Performance Improvement® (AMA-PCPI), now known as the PCPI, nor their members shall be responsible for any use of the Measures.
+Commercial uses of the Measure require a license agreement between the user and the American Academy of Otolaryngology - Head and Neck Surgery Foundation (AAO-HNS Foundation) be responsible for any use of the Measure.

-The AMA's and AMA-PCPI's significant past efforts and contributions to the development and updating of the Measures is acknowledged.
-AAO-HNS and AAO-HNS Foundation are solely responsible for the review and enhancement ("Maintenance") of the Measures as of August 14, 2014.
+The PCPI's and AMA's significant past efforts and contributions to the development and updating of the Measures are acknowledged.

+AAO-HNS Foundation is solely responsible for the review and enhancement ("Maintenance") of the Measure as of August 14, 2014.

-AAO-HNS and AAO-HNS Foundation encourage use of the Measures by other health care professionals, where appropriate.
+AAO-HNS Foundation encourages use of the Measure by other health care professionals, where appropriate.

-THE MEASURES AND SPECIFICATIONS ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
+THE MEASURE AND SPECIFICATIONS ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.